seL4/l4v/docs/arch-split.md

 imports VSpace_AI
 begin

-(* Here, we declare a theory-specific locale, which we will use to assume the existence of architecture-specific details. *)
+(* Declare a theory-specific locale, which we use to assume the existence of architecture-specific details.

-locale Retype_AI

-(* We can make architecture-generic definitions and lemmas here... *)

-(* We have access to the clearMemoryVM constant, since it was previously requalified into the global context, but its definition is architecture-specific.
+   We have access to the clearMemoryVM constant, since it was previously requalified into the global context, but its definition is architecture-specific.
    Here, we assume a property that we need to continue